This post may contain affiliate links. Please see my disclosure policy.

 Gradually mix in dry ingredients on low speed until a soft dough forms.

-Scoop 1 1/2-inch balls of dough (approximately 28 grams each) and roll cookie dough balls in the coating of choice.
+Scoop the dough with a medium cookie scoop and roll dough balls in the coating of choice.

 Arrange 2 inches apart on parchment-lined baking pan.
 Press the tops to flatten slightly, then bake until cookies are just set and light golden.
 Remove from the oven and cool for 5 minutes on baking pan, then transfer to a wire rack to cool completely.